Perfect Poached Eggs

 Ingredients

-- 1 tablespoon vinegar, such as white or apple cider
+- 1 to 2 tablespoons vinegar, such as white wine, white balsamic, rice, or apple cider

 Instructions

-- First, get prepared: Fill a shallow saucepan with two to three inches water and bring to a simmer.
-Line a plate with paper towels.
-Grab a wooden spoon and a slotted spoon or a spider.
+- Fill a shallow saucepan with 2 cups of water, cover it, and bring to a simmer.
+Crack an egg into a small bowl.
+Place 1 tablespoon of vinegar into a small bowl.
+Line a plate with paper towels or a cloth napkin.
+Have a wooden spoon and a slotted spoon nearby.

 - Category: Breakfast